The Taos Writer’s Retreat

-- How to write naked (with your clothes on) or: how to get to that real honest place in your writing
+- How to get to that real, honest place in your writing

-- How to turn the various critical voices from hurting hecklers to helpmates
+- How to befriend and stop believing the various critical voices we all have

-- How to take a rough draft or journal entry and mold into a deeper richer piece of writing
+- How to take a rough draft or journal entry and mold it into a deeper, richer piece of writing

 - How to start (hint: it’s not at the beginning)

 - How to leave behind time monsters and shadow comforts that may block your creative work

 “It was an amazing, wonderful, perfect, lovely, relaxing, informative, delicious week for me!

 Jen will help show you how to nourish the writer within you no matter what stage or shape your inner writer is in.
 You will leave KNOWING you are a writer!
 I can’t wait till next year!”

 — Holly R. Bullard, Ed.D., Taos 2011, 2012, 2014